 The props, shops, food, entertainment, and everything in between completely transport you to a different time and place immediately.

-Today I am going to share why your family NEEDS to visit the Wizarding World!
+Today I am going to share why your family NEEDS to visit the Wizarding World and my best travel planning tips.

 First, you need to know where to find the Wizarding World of Harry Potter.
 Universal Orlando was genius in creating this.
 The Wizarding World of Harry Potter spans both Islands of Adventure and Universal Studios.